hjunseoh/PiCa/README.md

 [Optimized version coming soon]

-This is the repository for **PiCa (Parameter-efficient Fine-tuning with Column Space Projection)**.
+This is the repository for **PiCa (Parameter-Efficient Fine-tuning with Column Space Projection)**.
 For more details, please refer to our paper: [https://arxiv.org/abs/2505.20211](https://arxiv.org/abs/2505.20211).

 ### Installing Required Packages